rpellerin/dotfiles/README.md

   find . -type f -iname "*.gpg" -printf '%P\n' | sed 's/\.gpg$//' | while read line; do echo "$line:$(pass show $line)"; done > /tmp/pass.backup
   ```

-- Bookmarks in Firefox
+- Bookmarks in Firefox (if you're not using Firefox Sync)
 - cron jobs
 - The content of `$HOME/` (except for `.cache` and other non important folders), especially:

   - `.zsh_history`
-  - `.config/`
+  - `.config/` (you probably won't need it, just in case)
   - `.password-store/`
   - `.gitconfig_local`
-  - `Documents/`, `Downloads/`, `Pictures/`, `~/snap/thunderbird/common/.thunderbird`
+  - `Documents/`, `Downloads/`, `Pictures/`, `~/snap/thunderbird/common/.thunderbird`, `~/snap/firefox/common/.mozilla/firefox/`
   - SSH and GPG keys (`$HOME/.ssh`, `$HOME/.gnupg`)

-When reinstalling Xubuntu, use encrypted LVM on a ext4 filesystem (not ZFS).
-After the install, [we'll resize the SWAP partition](https://romainpellerin.eu/how-to-resize-an-encrypted-swap-partition-lvm.html), as by default it's too small (less than 1G).

-# What version of Xubuntu
+# Installing Xubuntu

 Download the classic ISO file (not the minimal one).
 In the wizard, install the minimal Xubuntu, not the full one with useless programs.

+Use encrypted LVM on a ext4 filesystem (not ZFS).
+After the install, [we'll resize the SWAP partition](https://romainpellerin.eu/how-to-resize-an-encrypted-swap-partition-lvm.html), as by default it's too small (less than 1G).

 # What to do after a fresh install of Xubuntu?